Temple Mount Faithful

-The Temple Mount and Israel Faithful Movement (נאמני הר הבית וארץ ישראל), more commonly known simply as the Temple Mount Faithful (נאמני הר הבית), is an extremist Orthodox Jewish movement, based in Jerusalem, whose goal is to rebuild the Third Jewish Temple on the Temple Mount in Jerusalem and re-institute the practice of ritual sacrifice.
+The Temple Mount and Israel Faithful Movement (נאמני הר הבית וארץ ישראל), more commonly known simply as the Temple Mount Faithful (נאמני הר הבית), is an Orthodox Jewish movement, based in Jerusalem, whose goal is to rebuild the Third Jewish Temple on the Temple Mount in Jerusalem and re-institute the practice of ritual sacrifice.

 History

 The movement was founded by former Israel Defense Forces officer and Middle Eastern studies lecturer Gershon Salomon.
 Members of the movement are referred to as the "Temple Mount Faithful".
 The group was established in 1967.

 On 8 October 1990, seventeen Palestinians were killed and over 100 others injured by Israeli Border Police in the 1990 Temple Mount riots triggered by an announcement by the Temple Mount Faithful that they were going to lay a cornerstone for a Third Jewish Temple on the Temple Mount in Jerusalem.
 After the riots, the police prohibited Salomon from entering the Temple Mount; his appeal of that decision was subsequently denied by Israel's High Court of Justice.

 The Temple Mount Faithful was the first significant group to advocate the Jewish takeover of the Temple Mount, and during the 1970s and 1980s, it remained the most visible group with that position.
 Initially, the group presented its argument largely in terms of nationalistic, rather than religious, symbolism.
 In a 1983 interview, Salomon stated that "whoever controls the Temple Mount has rights over the Land of Israel".
 Over time, Gershon Salomon developed a more religiously oriented apocalyptic and messianic platform, which, however, was distinctly non-Orthodox in character.
-Tensions with the more Orthodox elements in the group caused a formal split in 1987, when a more religiously-oriented splinter group, called the "Movement for the Establishment of the Temple", was founded.
+Tensions with the more Orthodox elements in the group caused a formal split in 1987, when a more religiously oriented splinter group, called the "Movement for the Establishment of the Temple", was founded.
 Subsequently, the influence of the Temple Mount Faithful among the radical Jewish activists gradually waned, although the group still retains significant visibility.